-A common issue for dog owners is whether they should feed their pet grain pet food or grain-free pet food.
-With a wide variety of pet foods available on the market, it can be quite a tough decision.
-This article will focus on what grain-free pet food is and the benefits of feeding a dog this diet entails.
-But what is Grain Free pet food?
+A common dilemma for dog owners is whether to feed their pet a grain-inclusive or grain-free diet.
+With such a wide variety of pet foods on the market, making the right choice can be challenging.
+This article explores what grain-free pet food is and highlights the benefits of choosing this type of diet for your dog.

-Grains are a group of ingredients that contain carbohydrates and are frequently used in dog food.
-Typical ingredients that feature in grain pet foods are oats, wheat, barley, maize and rice.
+Grains are ingredients rich in carbohydrates and are frequently used in dog food.
+Typical grain ingredients include oats, wheat, barley, maize, and rice.

 Sensitivities and Intolerances